 A short description of enzyme purification is included in the results section for a reason.
-Even though the purified CybB was very pure on SDS-PAGE gel immediately after purification via Ni-IDA resin and the endeed dithionite spectra appeared identical to those after gel filtration, functional characterization revealed different kinetics and levels of heme reduction in different enzyme preparations when reduced with DTT/Q1 or superoxide.
-We therefore performed the classcribed experiments by varying detergent and IMAC elution methods, until we found conditions that yielded protein with reproducible properties.
+Even though the purified CybB was very pure on SDS-PAGE gel immediately after purification via Ni-IDA resin and the reduced dithionite spectra appeared identical to those after gel filtration, functional characterization revealed different kinetics and levels of heme reduction in different enzyme preparations when reduced with DTT / Q1 or superoxide.
+We therefore performed the described experiments by varying detergent and IDA elution methods, until we found conditions that yielded protein with reproducible properties.
 Possible reasons for the inconsistent behaviour in the other preparations are different levels of delipidation and protein aggregation.
+It can be expected that a small protein with such a distorted structure relies on interactions with its annular layer of lipids, and this requires further investigation in the future.

-The experiments presented here provide strong evidence that superoxide and both ubiquinone and menaquinone are natural substrates of CybB.
-This quinone substrate diversity is not surprising, as all terminal E. coli oxidases (bo3, bdI and bdII) have been shown to accept either UQ8, DMQ8 or MQ8, as well as E. coli nitrate reductase (NarGHI) during nitrate respiration43-45.
+With the optimized enzyme preparation in our hands, the experiments presented here provide strong evidence that superoxide and both ubiquinone and menaguinone are natural substrates of CybB.
+This quinone substrate diversity is not surprising, as all terminal E. coli oxidases (bo3, bdI and bdII) have been shown to accept either UQ8, DMQ8 or MQ842, as well as E. coli the nitrate reductase (NarGHI) during nitrate respiration43-45.
 We show that CybB is readily reduced by short chain ubiquinols in a strongly pH dependent manner.
-The standard midpoint potential of ubiquinone / ubiquinol is ~70 mV at pH 7, but decreases by - 60 mV per pH unit, rendering it a stronger reductant at higher pH values in accordance with our data.
-Menaquinols, that have a lower midpoint potential (~-100 mV) reduce the enzyme more completely than ubiquinol.
+The standard midpoint potential of ubiquinone / ubiquinol is \sim 70 mV at pH 7^{46} , but decreases by - 60 mV per pH unit, rendering it a stronger reductant at higher pH values in accordance with our data.
+We also find that the observed steady state reduction is increased under anaerobic conditions, in agreement that in the absence of oxygen the enzyme cannot turnover leading to an accumulation of a reduced intermediate.
+We show that menaguinols, that have a lower midpoint potential (~-100 mV), reduce the enzyme more completely than ubiquinol.
 The opposite picture is observed, if the prereduced enzyme is mixed with the oxidized form of the different quinone analogues under anaerobic conditions.
-While incubation with oxygen and ubiquinone led to a complete oxidation comparable to ferricyanide, incubation with the lower potential menaquinone led only to a partial oxidation of the enzyme.
+While incubation with oxygen and ubiquinone led to a completely oxidation comparable to ferricyanide, incubation with the lower potential menaquinone led only to a partial oxidation of the enzyme, corroborating that the observed level is dependent on the redox potential of the substrate.
+In contrast to ubiquinone, the redox potential of the two heme groups are not expected to be heavily pH dependent, as no proton takes place in the redox reaction.